DataSwell/brazil_ecommerce_analytics/README.md

-# dbt-Analytics

-## Project - Brazil e-commerce analytics
+# Brazil e-commerce data analytics with dbt

 In this project we will use the brazil e-commerce (bce) dataset from Kaggle (https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 >**Context**